 - You have exhausted all available grievance procedures established by the institution; and

-- You did not receive a satisfactory resolution and is contacting SCHEV as a last resort in the grievance process.
+- You are not satisfied with the resolution provided by the institution and are contacting SCHEV as a last resort in the grievance process.

 If the above two statements were true, please fill out the Student Complaint Form in its entirety and submit it electronically to SCHEV.